Paramount Network: Paramount Network (2018–present)

-On February 9, 2017, Viacom announced that Spike TV would relaunch as Paramount Network in 2018 and move its headquarters from the One Astor Plaza in New York City to Paramount Pictures in Los Angeles to give the network a closer association with the film studio.
-This was part of a restructuring plan by new Viacom CEO Bob Bakish to refocus the majority of its media business around six flagship brands, which included Paramount, BET, Comedy Central, Nickelodeon, Nick Jr., and MTV.
+On February 9, 2017, Viacom announced that Spike would relaunch as Paramount Network in 2018 and move its headquarters from the One Astor Plaza in New York City to Paramount Pictures in Los Angeles to give the network a closer association with the film studio.
+This was part of a restructuring plan by new Viacom CEO Bob Bakish to refocus the majority of its media business around six flagship brands, which included Paramount Pictures, BET, Comedy Central, Nickelodeon, Nick Jr., and MTV.
 New original series announced in the first half of 2018 included the miniseries Waco and Yellowstone, along with American Woman and Heathers—two comedies originally slated for TV Land.
 The Shannara Chronicles, which moved to Spike for season 2 from MTV, was not renewed by Paramount Network.

 Paramount Network is being positioned as a "premium" basic cable network, similar to AMC and FX.
 Network president Kevin Kay explained that Bakish wanted Viacom to have a "flagship" outlet for scripted programming, as opposed to making inefficient investments into them across individual channels.
 He added that Paramount Network's offerings would be distinguished from its competitors by continuing to emphasize Middle America as a key viewer base.
 Even with its subsequent rebrandings, Paramount Network still had significant carriage strength and viewership in the Midwest and South due to its heritage as TNN.
-Kay argued that its initial slate of original dramas were not as "dark", citing the setting of Yellowstone as making it "brighter and a bit more blue sky than some of the things that are on premium cable TV now".
+Kay argued that its initial slate of original dramas were not as "dark,” citing the setting of Yellowstone as making it "brighter and a bit more blue sky than some of the things that are on premium cable TV now.”